-My particularly nemesis are tiny black ants that periodically invade my kitchen as soon as the weather warms up.
-I want them gone ASAP, but at the same time, I don’t like using the toxic bug killer I used to reach for.
-I have young kids at home, and I choose to go a more natural route because I hate the idea of chemicals being used in my home where we sleep, play and eat.
+My particular nemesis is tiny black ants that periodically invade my kitchen as soon as the weather warms up.
+I want them gone ASAP, but at the same time, I don't like using the toxic bug killer I reached for in the past.

-12 Natural Pest Remedies
+12 Natural Remedies for Household Pests

-There are some natural solutions for household pests that are just as effective as the toxic chemicals, and some are really good deterrents as well.
+There are some natural remedies for household pests that are just as effective as the toxic chemicals, and some are really good deterrents as well.
 You only need to reach as far as your kitchen cupboard.

 1. Garlic

-Leave a few peeled cloves in cupboards, on shelves and in corners to help deter pests from taking up residence.
+Leave a few peeled cloves in cupboards, on shelves, and in corners to help deter pests from taking up residence.
 Periodically replace the cloves when they dry out.

 2. Cayenne